-Weaver Quarter Horses transports its horses to a sale facility about an hour away in Great Falls, Montana, a decision with pros and cons.
+- Off site.
+Weaver Quarter Horses of Big Sandy, Montana, transports its horses to a sale facility about an hour away in Great Falls, Montana, a decision with pros and cons.

-“Our ranch road is 30 miles of gravel,” Stan says, “and we felt our location was too remote to have a sale at the ranch.
+“Our ranch road is 30 miles of gravel,” says Stan, who is the 2019-20 AQHA president, “and we felt our location was too remote to have a sale at the ranch.
 Great Falls has worked pretty well for us.
 Our out-of-state customers can fly in easily.”

 “It gives us a chance to showcase the history of the ranch,” Dr. Blodgett says.
 “Our buyers can see an authentic chuckwagon and the way it’s set up in a ranch atmosphere, and it adds to the décor and the festivities on the ranch.”

-Very few ranches put on sales these days without partners, Steve says, or at least guest consignors.
+Very few ranches put on sales these days without partners or at least guest consignors.

-“It’s a trend nowadays, several ranches joining forces,” he says.
+“It’s a trend nowadays, several ranches joining forces,” Steve says.

 The obvious benefit of having other ranches involved in your sale is sharing the cost of putting on the sale.